 Research and Teaching

-With the cooperation of medical institutions in the area and the combined resources of the Southwest Research Consortium, both basic and clinical research is underway in such fields as cancer, aging, genetics, immunology, cardiovascular disorders, nutrition, arthritis, osteoporosis, psychiatric disorders, AIDS, new drug development and reproductive biology.
-The consortium is composed of the Health Science Center, The University of Texas at San Antonio, the Audie L. Murphy Division of the South Texas Veterans Health Care System, Trinity University, St. Mary’s University, the Texas Biomedical Research Institute, Southwest Research Institute, the 311th Human Systems Wing at Brooks City-Base and the San Antonio Military Medical Center.
+With the cooperation of medical institutions in the area, basic and clinical research are both underway in such fields as cancer, aging, genetics, immunology, cardiovascular disorders, nutrition, arthritis, osteoporosis, psychiatric disorders, AIDS, new drug development and reproductive biology.
+UT Health San Antonio partners include The University of Texas at San Antonio (UTSA), the Audie L. Murphy Division of the South Texas Veterans Health Care System, Trinity University, St. Mary’s University, the Texas Biomedical Research Institute, Southwest Research Institute, the 311th Human Systems Wing at Brooks City Base and the San Antonio Military Medical Center.

-The Greehey Children’s Cancer Research Institute (GCCRI) is a unique and specialized cancer research center located at the Health Science Center’s Greehey Academic and Research Campus.
+The Greehey Children’s Cancer Research Institute (GCCRI) is a unique and specialized cancer research center located at UT Health San Antonio’s Greehey Academic and Research Campus.
 The mission of the GCCRI is to advance scientific knowledge relevant to childhood cancer and to accelerate the translation of knowledge into novel therapies.
-Through discovery, development and dissemination of scientific knowledge with relevancy to childhood cancer, the overarching aim of the GCCRI is to impact the problem of cancer at all ages.
+Through discovery, development and dissemination of scientific knowledge relevant to childhood cancer, the overarching aim of the GCCRI is to impact the scourge of cancer at all ages.

-The Cancer Therapy & Research Center (CTRC) is one of the elite academic cancer centers in the country to be named a National Cancer Institute Designated Cancer Center, and is one of only four in Texas.
-A leader in developing new drugs to treat cancer, the CTRC Institute for Drug Development conducts one of the largest oncology Phase I clinical drug programs in the world, and participates in development of cancer drugs approved by the U.S. Food and Drug Administration.
+The Mays Cancer Center, home to UT Health San Antonio MD Anderson Cancer Center, is one of the elite academic cancer centers in the country to be named a National Cancer Institute-Designated Cancer Center, and is one of only four in Texas.
+A leader in developing new drugs to treat cancer, the Institute for Drug Development conducts one of the largest oncology Phase I clinical drug programs in the world, and participates in development of cancer drugs approved by the Food and Drug Administration.

-The Medical Arts & Research Center (MARC) is home to the physicians of UT Medicine San Antonio, the clinical practice of the School of Medicine at the Health Science Center.
-With more than 700 doctors—all faculty members from the School of Medicine— UT Medicine is the largest medical practice in Central and South Texas, practicing in more than 100 different medical specialties and subspecialties.
-Located in the South Texas Medical Center at 8300 Floyd Curl Drive, the MARC features state-of-the-art clinics, diagnostic imaging, an ambulatory center, endoscopic suites, operating rooms, physician’s offices and a pharmacy.
-The MARC complements community physicians who are invited to refer complex cases to UT Medicine specialists and subspecialists.
+The Medical Arts & Research Center is home to UT Health Physicians, the clinical practice of the university's Long School of Medicine.
+With more than 700 doctors—all faculty members from the Long School of Medicine—it is the largest medical practice in Central and South Texas, practicing in more than 140 medical specialties and subspecialties.
+Located in the South Texas Medical Center at 8300 Floyd Curl Dr., the facility features state-of-the-art clinics, diagnostic imaging, an ambulatory center, endoscopic suites, operating rooms, physicians' offices and a pharmacy.
+It complements community physicians who are invited to refer complex cases to UT Health San Antonio specialists and subspecialists.

-The Center of Oral Health Care & Research, completed in 2015, is located next door to UT Medicine's Medical Arts & Research Center and is the new home for the School of Dentistry's clinical practice, UT Dentistry San Antonio.
+The Center for Oral Health Care & Research, completed in 2015, is located next door to UT Health San Antonio's Medical Arts & Research Center and is the home of the School of Dentistry's patient practice, UT Dentistry.
 The 198,000-square-foot facility provides for all aspects of students', residents', faculty and patients' clinical experiences and creates an environment that supports the finest in comprehensive and multi-specialty patient care.

-The Academic Learning & Teaching Center (ALTC) is the newest building on the Health Science Center's main campus.
-Dedicated in 2016, the 130,000-square-foot ALTC features more than 33 ultra-modern classrooms and strategic learning spaces, and a state-of-the-art digital anatomy laboratory with 3-D interactive imaging capabilities.
+The Academic Learning & Teaching Center (ALTC) is the newest building on the university's Long campus.
+Dedicated in 2016, the 130,000-square-foot ALTC features 33 ultra-modern classrooms, strategic learning spaces and a state-of-the-art digital anatomy laboratory with 3D interactive imaging capabilities.
 The largest ALTC classrooms can accommodate 280 students, and smaller seminar rooms seat 12-18.
 In every room, the technology and furniture design encourages active learning.